audittrail2

 /root/backend/extensions/modules

 Since this seems most right to me.
-Download the zip file and unzip it to a folder called "audittrail" within that directory.
+Clone this repository to that location.

 Step 2